pitchplay/blog-content/_posts/2016-06-01-how-to-create-my-routine.md

 categories: pitchplay
 ---

 Any lost traveller loves a good map.
 Creating a practice routine is like being guided by a good map through a foreign city.
 You begin by determining where you are (point A) and then, discover where you want to get to (point B).
-However, we aren't all cartographers.
+But, we aren't all cartographers.
 It's just as easy to get lost planning a practice as it is to get lost when following a map.
 Knowing the easiest way to get from point A to B will keep you on track.

 ![](/assets/img/2016-06-02/map.jpg){:width="75%"}